McAfee All Access Multi-Device Internet Security 2015 Review: Internet Security Software

 In our own testing of the software, it performed exactly as it should and blocked every test virus we threw at it.
 The 2-way firewall performs at a rate similar to what you get from the feature-rich competition, which is a definite advantage for McAfee.

-Unfortunately, while McAfee has redesigned their interface, the features offered remain largely the same.
+The online backup and password manager are nice additions, but we wish McAfee had more to offer in comparison to its top competitors.
 If you're looking for perks like a secluded browsing window for banking and online shopping or special protection for social networking, which are becoming standard for software security suites, McAfee will only disappoint.
-The software continues to do what McAfee is best known for, which is protect against viruses and malware and help your computer run more efficiently.
+The software continues to do what McAfee is best known for, which is protect against viruses and malware and help your computers and devices run more efficiently.
 If this is all you're looking for, then McAfee is the security software for you.

-System Requirements: Windows XP, Windows Vista, Windows 7 or Windows 8
+System Requirements: Windows Vista, Windows 7 or Windows 8-8.1; Android 2.3 and up

 AV-Comparatives ratings on a variety of tasks related to the antivirus and antimalware product.
 "Known Malware" refers to a product's ability to catch pre-identified viruses, while "Unknown Malware" refers to its ability to detect brand new viruses.
 Older scores may reflect previous software versions.